jckarter/swift-clang/docs/CommandGuide/clang.rst

   never emit type information for types that are not referenced at all by the program.

-.. option:: -gmodules

-  Generate debug information that references types defined in clang modules.
-The resulting objects will have smaller debug info which will speed up dsymutil and debugging with lldb.

 .. option:: -fexceptions

   Enable generation of unwind information.
 This allows exceptions to be thrown